iangoodnight/ReceivingDB/README.md

 addresses (ie: 171.216.30.2;171.216.30.3;171.216.30.4) and the `MONGODB_URI`
 is the MongoDB connection string we set up previously.

-### Check your installation
+#### Check your installation

 You will see the build log reporting on the progress of your install.
-Once the build process finishes, click "Manage app" and then "Open app" and you should find yourself on the landing page of ReceivingDB.
+Once the build process finishes, click "Manage app" and then "Open app," and you should find yourself on the landing page of ReceivingDB.

 ![Landing page](/assets/landing.png)